ratt-ru/CubiCal/docs/examples.rst

     label = G                               # This term's name.
                                             # Must match [sol] section's jones option.
     type = complex-2x2                      # Solve for a full 2x2 complex gain.
-                                            # This can be restircted using update type.
+                                            # This can be restricted using update type.
     time-int = 0                            # Time interval for solution.
                                             # 0 is the entire chunk axis.
     freq-int = 1                            # Frequency interval for solution.